 Humans make many marks, but it is writing that records, in tangible form, the sounds and meanings of language.
 Creating scripts is momentous; writing facilitates complex society and is a crucial means of cultural expression.
 This course addresses the nature of writing in past times.
 Topics include: the technology of script; its precursors and parallel notations; its emergence, use, and "death"; its change over time, especially in moments of cultural contact and colonialism; writing as a physical object or thing; code-breaking and decipherment, including scripts not yet deciphered; and the nature of non-writing or pseudo- or crypto-scripts.

 ANTH 1848.
 Ethnography + Social Critique.

 This class will study classic and contemporary anthropological ethnographies – as well as studies from sociology, journalism, and history – that achieve ethnographic results, but will require discussion to determine what they “are.”
 We will examine the methods involved in research for the books and articles and how the ethnographies were written.
 Ethnographies will be chosen for their importance in anthropology and other fields, and will cover a broad range of topical and geographic contexts.
 This class is to study ethnographies more than to make them.
-That said, assignments will include practicing certain methods that are often employed by ethnographers.
-Preference given to students who have taken another Anthropology class.
-DPLL LILE
+Assignments will include practicing certain methods that are often employed by ethnographers.

 ANTH 1870A.
 Reproductive Health and Sexuality.